 - Utilise the Nunnery sustainably to the benefit of the island.

-The development of field centre accomodation at the Nunnery will help the ABO in continuing to attract bird ringers and bird watchers to visit Alderney, along with many others such as –
+The development of the Nunnery as the British Isles newest and most southerly bird observatory with field centre accommodation will help the ABO in continuing to attract bird ringers and bird watchers to visit Alderney.